Wesleyan-Media-Project/ad_goal_classifier/README.md

 - For Facebook 2020 [04_prepare_140m.R](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/04_prepare_140m.R): fb_2020_140m_adid_text_clean.csv.gz.
 This data will be made available when it is ready.
 - For Google 2020 [04_prepare_google_2020.R](https://github.com/Wesleyan-Media-Project/ad_goal_classifier/blob/main/04_prepare_google_2020.R): [google_2020_adid_text_clean.csv.gz](https://github.com/Wesleyan-Media-Project/datasets/blob/main/google/google_2020_adid_text_clean.csv.gz)

 The scripts that begin with 05 are also all alternatives of each other, with each one running inference on a different dataset.

-For the scripts that begin with 04 and 05, inferencing which dataset they are being run on can be done from looking at the end of their names.
-For example, `05_binomial_goal_clf_inference_google_2022.py` is inference on the `data-post-production/google_2022 dataset`.
-In addition, this information can be seen when looking at the scripts' input data, which will include a path to the dataset they are referencing.
+However, their functionalities have been replaced by [`03_train_inference_2022.ipynb`](03_train_inference_2022.ipynb).
+Please skip the scripts that begin with 05.

 Scripts beginning with 06 and 07 test whether the model trained on only Facebook ads can also be applied to TV ads.
 It does so by applying the models to 2020 TV ads labeled by WMP.